jdocampo/DevOps-Call-FunctionApp-using-ADF-MI/README.md

 Click on Repositories > Import (Under Import a Repository).
 Introduce the URL https://github.com/jdocampo/DevOps-Call-FunctionApp-using-ADF-MI.git and click *Import*

 ## 3.Create and Execute the pipeline
-Go to Pipelines > Builds, click New Pipeline, select Azure Repos Git and select your repository.
+Go to Pipelines > Pipelines, click New Pipeline, select Azure Repos Git and select your repository.
 On the Configuration, click Existing Azure Pipelines YAML file, in the path select /azure-pipeline.yaml, and click continue.
 The build pipeline definition file from source control will open.
 It contains a single script task that will perform the following: